highchair/artinruins-com/links.md

 ## Similar Projects (beyond RI)

+### Decay Devils

+[The Decay Devils](//www.decaydevils.org){:target="_blank"} spearhead historic building preservation, restoration, and appreciation in Northwest Indiana and beyond.
+It is our goal to bring new life and restore beauty, safety, and activity in the places we once looked past or cringed at.
+Art interventions as well as typical restoration efforts.

 ### Fabulous Ruins of Detroit

 In many ways, the precursor to ArtInRuins, set in [Detroit, Michigan](//detroityes.com){:target="_blank"}.
 Many, many fabulous ruins located here.